-You pull out your phone to snap a spontaneous photo… but then you get an error message because you have no space for the pic.
+You pull out your phone to snap a spontaneous photo… but get an error message because you have no space for the pic.
 Running out of room on your phone can be a disaster, but it’s totally avoidable.

 Move your photos and videos to the cloud

 Photos and videos can take up a huge chunk of the space on your device, so it’s a good idea to get these files offloaded to the cloud at the earliest opportunity.
 The good news is that plenty of apps will do the job for you.
 The not-so-good news is that if you have too many images, you’ll probably have to pay a few dollars a month to store them.

 One of the best options is Google Photos.
 It works across Android, iOS, Windows, macOS, and the web, and it lets you store up to 15GB of photos and videos for free.
 But that’s only if your Google Drive and your Gmail accounts are empty, as the space you use with Google Photos counts toward that storage.

 In the past, Google Photos users had unlimited cloud space for their photos as long as they agreed to resize their images down to a maximum of 16 megapixels and movies to 1080p full HD (so no 4K).
 In 2020, Google announced the end to this sweet deal, which meant that any new files would count against the 15GB of space the company grants to its free-tier users.